-Some inexpensive units may be fine for one small passenger car tire, but will quickly overheat, shut down or burn out if you were to inflate multiple truck tires.
+Some inexpensive units may be fine for one small passenger car tire.
+But those will quickly overheat, shut down or burn out if you were to inflate multiple truck tires.

-I carry a Viair 88P portable tire inflator in my truck camper, which is small, affordable, 120 psi maximum pressure, and rated for tires up to 33 inches.
+I carry a Viair 88P portable tire inflator in my truck camper.
+It’s small, affordable, 120 psi maximum pressure, and rated for tires up to 33 inches.

 Try the RV LIFE Pro Bundle FREE for 7 days